 This definition works for cis binary people.
 It includes trans binary people too, since trans men are men and trans women are women; however, it excludes non-binary people.

 One response is to define bisexual as attraction to two or more genders.
 This is the approach taken by the Bisexual Index.
-This can be confusing since the “bi” means two, e.g., as in binocular, biennial, biweekly.
+But this can be confusing since the “bi” means two, e.g., as in binocular, biennial, biweekly.
 So where does the “or more” come in?

 There is a simple non-binary inclusive definition, which has apparently been around forever (note to self: citation needed!) and is compatible with definitions of heterosexual and homosexual:

-- Homosexual means attraction to people who have a similar gender to you.
+- Homosexual means attraction to people who are a similar gender to you.

-- Heterosexual means attraction to people who a different gender to you.
+- Heterosexual means attraction to people who are a different gender to you.

-- Bisexual means attraction to people who have a similar gender to you and to people who have a different gender to you.
+- Bisexual means attraction to people who are a similar gender to you and to people who are a different gender to you.